shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ---

-##Dates
+###Dates
-It would be great if you are in Toronto by Wednesday afternoon (May 6th), so we can party our asses off on Wednesday, Thursday and Friday too.
+It would be great if you are in Toronto by Wednesday afternoon (May 6th), so we can party our asses off on Wednesday, Thursday and Friday.

 ####Pre-Party
 * Date: TBD most likely May 8th 2015 (Friday evening)